 Although water depth was not a significant predictor of forageable SAV compared to other management practices in the regression models, water depth was analyzed separately.
-Proportion forageable SAV significantly decreased with increasing depth, particularly at depths greater than 40 cm depth (Figure 3.2).
+Proportion forageable SAV significantly decreased with increasing depth, particularly so beyond approximately 40 cm depth (Figure 3.2).